andrey-sys/ToDoMVCTEST/README.md

      mvn clean install

   The command also will give you the same result.
-Be sure of proper cloning of the code to right location, to avoid of misstates.
+Be sure of proper cloning of the code to right location, to avoid of mistakes.

  This exercise have an option to launch tests in Chrome, Edge or FireFox browser.
 For using this option,